Read all of art critic David Apatoff’s columns here.

 But it’s clear that his youthful kiss in the dark with his ideal of beauty remained fixed in his mind.
 Just as Botticelli painted the Birth of Spring later in life, Meltzoff painted his own Birth of Autumn.

 Like many of the illustrators who once worked for the Post, Meltzoff’s work has been rediscovered by a new generation of art lovers.
-A new book about his art and career, Stanley Meltzoff: Picture Maker, will be coming out shortly from Illustrated Press.
+A new book about his art and career, Stanley Meltzoff: Picture Maker, is available from Illustrated Press.

 Become a Saturday Evening Post member and enjoy unlimited access.
 Subscribe now